A question we often get asked is whether it is possible for a Digital Nomad to pay no tax anywhere?

 YOUR NEW HOME COUNTRY’S TAX POLICY

-Your new home country’s tax policy will determine how and when you will become a tax-resident there.
+Your new home country’s tax policy will determine how and when you will become a tax resident there.

-Similar concept as above applies.
+A similar concept as above applies.
 Every country has its own rules that will establish your tax residency.

-In some countries such as Malaysia you get tax residency only if you stay in the country for longer than 182 days during a tax year.
+In some countries such as Malaysia, you get tax residency only if you stay in the country for longer than 182 days during a tax year.

 In other places in Europe, such as the Netherlands, you become a tax resident from the day you move there and if you intend to live and work there.

-In Cyprus you can become a tax resident on the basis of spending only 60 days during the tax year.
+In Cyprus, you can become a tax resident on the basis of spending only 60 days during the tax year.